realityengines/model-serving/README.md

 }
 ```

-A full example of exporting the artefacts for this model type is in [word2vec.ipynb](https://github.com/realityengines/model-serving/blob/master/word2vec.ipynb).
+A full example of exporting the artifacts for this model type is in [word2vec.ipynb](https://github.com/realityengines/model-serving/blob/master/word2vec.ipynb).